jasny/container/README.md

 - **Configuration values** can be directly returned by the container, this is preferable to using a global configuration array, global constants or getting environment variables directly.

 _Pro tip:_ It's sometimes harder to get a dependency to a (deeply nested) object.
-In this case you might want to resort to using the global scope via a Service Locator, Facade, Singleton.
-Instead resolve the nesting by creating an abstract factory for the nested object.
-Inject the service into the factory.
+In this case you might be tempted to resort to using the global scope via a Service Locator, Facade or Singleton. **Do not do this!** It will make your code much harder to test, maintain and reuse.
+Instead resolve the nesting by creating an abstract factory for the nested object and inject the service into the factory.

 ##### Compared to PHP-DI
 [PHP-DI](https://php-di.com) is the cream of the crop when it comes to dependency injection in PHP.
 However using it can